aroceu/aroceu.github.io/archive/index.md

 # archive

 An archive of my old designs which are no longer online.

+The gallery is, in its entirety, from newest to oldest, while being loosely organized by type of design/website.

-<small><small>This is not accurately *all* of my designs &mdash; though it is most &mdash; as I have also made layouts for friends, as requests, and as side projects for my own entertainment, none of which can be neatly categorized with the designs here.</small></small>
+This is not accurately *all* of my designs &mdash; though it is most &mdash; as I have also made layouts for friends, as requests, and as side projects for my own entertainment, none of which can be neatly categorized with the designs here.

 <small><small>Some screenshots may be edited, to protect personal information.</small></small>